-This mindset has brought down the number of dogs and cats being killed annually in the U.S. from about 17 million in the 1980s to well under a million today.
+This mindset has brought down the number of dogs and cats being killed annually in the U.S. from about 17 million in the 1980s to around 378,000 in 2022.
 We’ve come a long way, but there’s still work to do.

 Every day, dogs and cats are killed in America’s shelters, simply because they don’t have safe places to call home.
 Hundreds of cats and dogs are killed daily, even though they could have made wonderful pets.
 But we’re working to change that.

 Best Friends advocates for no-kill not just for organizations, but for entire communities.
 A community is considered no-kill when all of its shelters are saving at least 90% of the animals they take in.
 Learn more about no-kill communities.

 Building a no-kill community typically involves a range of community members and groups working together to save the lives of homeless pets.
 To achieve no-kill, communities implement lifesaving strategies such as encouraging adoption and making it accessible to all, offering low-cost or free spay/neuter, and helping families keep their pets when they are struggling.